 When can you put “Patent Pending” on your invention or product?

-Once you have your filing receipt for your invention, you can label your product “Patent Pending” if you like.
-The phrase “Patent Applied for” is also used for this purpose.
+Once you have the filing receipt for your invention, you can label your product “Patent Pending” if you like.
+Also, the phrase “Patent Applied for” is acceptable.
 You do not have to mark your invention or product, but it would serve to put the public (and competitors) on notice that you have filed for and are seeking patent protection.
 Contact Carson Patents® to start the steps to patent for your invention or idea with a utility patent or a design patent application.

 How do you get “Patent Pending” for your invention?